pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[CreateGameRequestActor.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/api/request/CreateGameRequestActor.scala)

-As you can see all commands go through `GameManager`.
+As you can see all commands go through a `GameManager`.
 It's responsible for creating new `GameActor`s and passing commands to existing ones.

 {% highlight scala %}